DrexelTriangle/triangledesk/USAGE.md

 Photography has a separate process that the Media department documents itself.
 The Chief Visual Editor(s) upload photos at any point during the production process.

 # Translating this to Desks and Stages
 Each desk's members can create and edit content on that desk.
 However, anyone from any desk can peer in to see what is going on.
+Having different members in different desks helps enforce some of the rules of the production process.

 Example desk view:

 ![image](https://github.com/DrexelTriangle/triangledesk/assets/35565054/91f5d531-9e91-40fa-ab2e-048712486a30)
 - Section desks (there will be a separate one for each section)
   - Members of desk: that section's editor(s) and writers
   - `Authoring` stage that writers create articles in (or editors add submitted articles to)
-  - `Editing` stage that writers send articles to, and that editors make suggested edits in, then send to copy editing desk (writers don't have permissions to send to another desk)
+  - `Editing` stage that writers send articles to, and that editors make suggested edits in, then send to copy editing desk
+    - (writers don't have permissions to send content to a different desk, only a different stage)
 - Copy Editing desk
   - Members: essentially everyone in edboard.
 Chief copy editor, baby copy editors, and section editors (who are currently serving as baby copys)
   - `Baby Copy` stage.
 A baby copy opens an article to claim it, then sends it to chief copy's stage when they're done